spectrocloud/librarium/packages/docs/content/06-integrations/00-vault.md

 # Vault

-[Vault](https://www.vaultproject.io/) helps secure, store and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API.
+[Vault](https://www.vaultproject.io/) helps secure, store, and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets, and other sensitive data using a UI, CLI, or HTTP API.

 ## Components